Krishna-pathak1535/Krishna-pathak1535/README.md

 <img align="right" width="88" src="https://i.ibb.co/F4L9YVRK/profile.jpg" />

-<p>&emsp;&emsp; Hi, I am Krishna Nand Pathak .
+<p>&emsp;&emsp; Hi 👋, I am Krishna Nand Pathak . </p>
-👀 I’m interested in Full Stack Development, data science, Blockchain, and AI.
+<p>&emsp;&emsp; 👀 I’m interested in Full Stack Development, data science, Blockchain, and AI.</p>
-I love programming, gaming, reading, and traveling.</p>
+<p>&emsp;&emsp; 💞️ I love programming, gaming, reading, and traveling.</p>
-<p>&emsp;&emsp; I am passionate about computer science and IT, aiming to become an excellent developer.
+<p>&emsp;&emsp; 🌱 I am passionate about computer science and IT, aiming to become an excellent developer.
-💞️ I’m not the most intelligent or smartest person, but I can confidently say I’m very curious, hardworking, and a bit of a workaholic when it comes to this field.</p>
+<p>&emsp;&emsp; 💞️ I’m not the most intelligent or smartest person, but I can confidently say I’m very curious, hardworking, and a bit of a workaholic when it comes to this field.</p>
-<p>&emsp;&emsp; We are making the world a better place by constructing elegant hierarchies for maximum code reuse and extensibility.
+<p>&emsp;&emsp; 👀 We are making the world a better place by constructing elegant hierarchies for maximum code reuse and extensibility.</p>
-🌱 I’m always eager to work with like-minded people in Full Stack Development, data science, Blockchain, and AI to learn, grow, and build impactful solutions.</p>
+<p>&emsp;&emsp; 🌱 I’m always eager to work with like-minded people in Full Stack Development, data science, Blockchain, and AI to learn, grow, and build impactful solutions.</p>

 </td></tr>